 St Nicholas Church, Norton Canon, operates as a Festival-type church at present.

-Please check the service list on the home page before setting out.
-During March we have services on:
+Please check the service list on the home page.

 Our postcode is HR4 7BQ and the Church is always open during daylight hours, so do feel free to pop in.